umax/trivy-plugin-sonarqube/README.md

 $ trivy sonarqube trivy.json > sonarqube.json
 ```

 redefine `filePath` field of SonarQube result.
 For example, if you scan Dockerfile with `trivy image` command, `filePath` field will contain url of docker image instead of file name.
-As result, SonarQube will skip this report. `--filePath` option allows you to set Dockefile name:
+As result, SonarQube will skip this report, because docker image url is not a source file in terms of SonarQube. `--filePath` option allows you to set Dockefile name:
 ```
 $ trivy sonarqube trivy.json -- filePath=Dockerfile > sonarqube.json
 ```